sebastianesch/cap-project-portfolio/docs/troubleshooting.md

 -   Is your CAP App running?
 Check in the Applications section of your Cloud Foundry space.
 (404 Not Found Error)
 -   Is your HANA Cloud Instance started?
 Check in the HANA Cloud section of your Cloud Foundry space.
 (500 Internal Server Error)
 -   Is your Role Collection setup correctly?
 Check in the Role Collections section of your Subaccount.
 (403 Forbidden Error)

+## Role Collection Setup

+Your role collection has to have the same name as the Role in SAP Build Work Zone.
+The Role Collection has to include the three roles
+`CustomerAdmin`, `User` and `Token_Exchange` from the `cap-project-portfolio` application.
+The Role Collection has to be assigned to your user.
+And finally make sure to logout and login again after you have changed your Role Collection.

+## cap-project-portfolio-db-deployer App

+After deployment, the `cap-projeect-portfolio-db-deployer` app is in status stopped.
+This is fine - you don't need to start this app manually, it is run automatically when you deploy your MTA file.